cortexlabs/cortex/docs/clusters/aws/auth.md

 Cortex client uses the default credential provider chain to get credentials.
 Credentials will be read in the following order of precedence:

 - environment variables
-- the name of the profile specified by `AWS_PROFILE` environtment variable
+- the name of the profile specified by `AWS_PROFILE` environment variable
 - `default` profile from `~/.aws/credentials`

 ### API Management